qwertie/loyc.net/loyc-trees/index.md

 The C# implementation of Loyc trees has a concept of "node style", an 8-bit number that represents something stylistic and non-semantic about the source code.
 For example, `0xC` and `12` are the same integer in two different styles.
 It is semantically the same—the compiler always produces the same program regardless of which form you choose.
 But it's a striking visual difference that should be preserved during conversion between languages.
 In my implementation, this difference is preserved in a node's `NodeStyle` property, using the bit flag `NodeStyle.HexLiteral`.

-Style bits do a great job saving memory, but they are an unnecessary flourish, and in the future I'm strongly inclined to drop them and use the [flyweight pattern](https://en.wikipedia.org/wiki/Flyweight_pattern) instead, representing these styles as trivia attributes in shared sublists.
+Style bits do a great job saving memory, but they are an unnecessary flourish, and in the future I'm inclined to [drop them](https://github.com/qwertie/ecsharp/issues/80) and use the [flyweight pattern](https://en.wikipedia.org/wiki/Flyweight_pattern) instead, representing these styles as trivia attributes in shared sublists.

 Mappings between Loyc trees and programming languages
 -----------------------------------------------------